About the FKI

 The current Free Knowledge Institute Board consists of: Wouter Tebbens (president), Hinde ten Berge (treasurer), David Jacovkis (secretary) and Marco Fioretti.

 Please contribute to the FKI!
 Here are a few ways to do it.
 They are just suggestions.
 And do please give us your ideas about specific contributions and activities.
-The general FKI discussion list or the wiki might be good spaces for your proposals.
+The general FKI discussion list or the wiki might be good spaces for your proposals, but you can also reach us on Twitter.
 Read our Strategy and use the Induction Manual.

 You can also contribute with analysis, case studies, news items, project proposals or specific actions in the FKI domains as described above.